-The Online Library catalog is at www.dallas.edu/library.
+Access the Online Library catalog from your Moodle class site in the "Research Links."
+The catalog can also be accessed directly at opac.dallas.edu.
 All books are given call numbers.
 When you are looking for a book, please write down the entire call number and any icon.
 This will save you time.
 The icon tells you if the book is in a special collection.
-The Library staff is happy to help if you need assistance with finding materials.
+The library staff is happy to help if you need assistance with finding materials.

+The Library has several sections of books with different icons:

+- · Reference

+- General stacks

-The Library has several sections of books with different icons: Reference General stacks C.S.
-Lewis - all books by him, about him, and other Inklings Bonhoeffer articles Children's books Christian fiction
+- C.S.
+Lewis all books by him, about him, and other Inklings

+- · Bonhoeffer articles

+- · Children's books

+- Christian fiction